 The path to bringing the country "on par with the world powers" is also a journey of self-elimination, self-struggle to overcome and overcome internal weaknesses.

-The national spirit and aspiration that created the power of the waterfall 79 years ago is urging the entire nation to reach out and quickly take steps to bring Vietnam to stand among the ranks of developed countries by 2045.
+The national spirit and aspiration that created the power of the waterfall 79 years ago is urging the entire people to reach out and quickly take steps to bring Vietnam to stand among the ranks of developed countries by 2045.
 It is predicted that this will be a journey full of bitterness and sweetness.

 But, “with the right direction, strong development aspirations and high political determination, our country will certainly create a new development miracle for a prosperous and happy Vietnam, moving forward, standing shoulder to shoulder with the world powers, successfully realizing the wishes of the great President Ho Chi Minh and the aspirations of our entire nation” as our Party set out at the 13th National Congress./.